About Mount Esja Hiking Trail

 Conclusion and photo gallery

 The Mount Esja trail is one of the best trails in proximity to Reykjavik.
-It is appropriate for everybody but I would advise those who are not well prepared to turn around at the Steinn because from there on the path gets steeper and technically more difficult.
+It is appropriate for everybody, but I would advise those who are not well prepared to turn around at the Steinn because from there on the path gets steeper and technically more difficult.
 The top Tverfellshorn provides an astonishing view on Reykjavik and the Atlantic Ocean.
+Regardless of season I recommend wearing a pair of good hiking boots and bringing a windproof and rain-resistant jacket.
+Iceland is indeed a very windy and rainy country where the weather changes rapidly.

 If you have any questions about this hike, please drop me a line in the comments below.